-Once upon a time, owning a mobile phone was the preserve of high-ranking executives and businessmen.
-Today, though, you can get an excellent smartphone for less than £20 per month.
+At the turn of this century, owning a mobile phone was for high-ranking executives and businessmen.
+However, today you can get an excellent smartphone for way less than £15 per month.

 That said, sometimes the sheer range of handsets and tariff options available means that it’s not always easy to find the right cheap phone for your needs.